garynth41/John-Hopkins-University-Mastering-Software-Development-in-R/Building R Packages/README.md

 oop_output.R: R script that sources oop_code.R and that produces the console output saved in oop_output.txt.

 oop_output.txt: a text file containing the console output produced by running oop_output.R.
 The console output was added manually via copy&paste to the file.

+#### Writing good code for data science is only part of the job.
+In order to maximizing the usefulness and reusability of data science software, code must be organized and distributed in a manner that adheres to community-based standards and provides a good user experience.
+This course covers the primary means by which R software is organized and distributed to others.

+#### We cover R package development, writing good documentation and vignettes, writing robust software, cross-platform development, continuous integration tools, and distributing packages via CRAN and GitHub.
+Learners will produce R packages that satisfy the criteria for submission to CRAN.